 Yes!
 Upgrade priority is based on a first come first serve basis.

 I bought tickets but due to unforeseen circumstances I can no longer make it.
 Can I get a refund on my tickets?

 If I buy a weekend General Admission ticket but can only make it for one day, can I sell the other two days or give them to someone else who may be able to use them?

-There is no waiting list for tickets.
-Our tickets are sold on a first come first serve basis.
+There is no wait list for tickets.
+Our tickets are sold on a first come, first served basis.